bikals/biods253/house/README.md

 # house

-Project 1 by Bikal Sharma, Sean Yoon, and Ryan Han.
+Project 1 by Bikal Sharma and Sean Yoon.
 Draws a house using the python turtle library.

 Usage: python housedraw.py